13hanu/Hardware-Security-Implementation/README.md

 4. Testing and Validation: The project includes a comprehensive plan for designing and executing test cases to validate the implemented system's functionality, security, and reliability.

-Repository Structure

-The repository is organized as follows:

-    src/: This directory hosts all the source code used in the project. docs/: This directory contains documentation, explaining the project, its objectives, and methodologies. tests/: This directory houses test cases and results from the testing and validation stage. schematics/: This directory features all electronic schematics and hardware-related files.

-How to Use

-To make use of this repository:

-    Clone the repository to your local machine.
-    Head over to the src/ directory to access the source code.
-    For understanding the project, its objectives, and methodology, refer to the docs/ directory.
-    The schematics/ directory contains all the hardware-specific information.

 Contributions

 Your constructive feedback, issues, and pull requests are welcome and appreciated.
 Please respect and adhere to the established code of conduct while contributing.